vpkgs/signal/README.md

 Works on macos & linux.

-Need help for Windows functions.
+Need help for Windows functionalities.

 ## Install